Wage compression: Navigating the wage squeeze

 Managing wage compression

-- Make data-driven decisions by first understanding the current market conditions and landscape while also adjusting for your geographic region of operations and the industries you compete with.
+- Make data-driven decisions by first understanding the current market conditions and landscape, while also adjusting for your geographic region of operations and the industries you compete with.

 - Differentiate pay based on an objective metric important to your agency.
 Consider factors such as performance, length of service, time in role, experience or another important metric grounded in data.
+This can help establish clear pay differentials and mitigate the risk of becoming a victim of pay compression.

 - Develop transparent communication strategies to support your compensation goals, objectives and overall philosophy.
+Pay transparency can help employees understand the rationale behind compensation decisions.

 Evaluating your compensation program

-As your agency navigates the wage squeeze, you must prioritize equity, employee morale and transparency — to the extent you can support it.
+Salary compression isn’t just a numbers game; it’s a delicate balance between pay equity and organizational health.
+As your agency navigates the wage squeeze, you must prioritize fair pay, employee morale and transparency — to the extent you can support it.
 Rather than jumping right to making pay adjustments, be strategic and intentional.
+Take a step back to first evaluate your compensation program and its administration, including being able to address and answer these fundamental questions:

-1. What is your agency’s compensation philosophy?
+- What is your agency’s compensation philosophy?
 Is it to lag, meet or lead the market?

-2. How does your compensation plan align with your philosophy?
+- How does your compensation plan align with your philosophy?
 How does it align with the current market?

-4. If you intentionally allow your compensation structure and pay practices to be below market, what other compensation components, such as total rewards, are available to employees to offset paying below market while encouraging them to stay?
+- If you intentionally allow your compensation structure and pay practices to be below market, what other compensation components, such as total rewards, are available to employees to offset paying below market while encouraging them to stay?

-6. If you identify wage compression, what will be your approach to alleviate compression?
+- If you identify wage compression, what will be your approach to alleviate compression?
 Or will you choose not to address compression?

 How Wipfli can help

 Find the right mix for your agency with experienced guidance from Wipfli.
 Our tailored solutions will help create a compensation plan to fit your organization’s needs and enable you to be a competitive employer.
 Contact us today to learn how we can support your agency, or get started by downloading our wage comparability study RFP.
 We also offer solutions to help Head Start agencies prepare for the compensation changes of the NPRM.
-Learn more here.

 Sign up to receive additional nonprofit content in your inbox, or continue reading: